gdampf/uTerm/README.md

 2. the right alt key is now used as a separate modifier to support the ALTGR-Codes on many non US-Keyboard-Layouts.
 3. the keys are changed corresponding to German Layout

+To compile this code, I used Keil µVision5 under Windows X!

 Herecomes the original Text:

 These are the sources modified for the uTerm forked from the Madis Kaal